angular-pouchdb/angular-pouchdb/README.md

 Put another way, angular-pouchdb is **not** required to integrate PouchDB and AngularJS; they can and *do* happily work together without it.
-However, angular-pouchdb makes it more *conveniant* to do so.
+However, angular-pouchdb makes it more *convenient* to do so.

 ## Usage